magicknight/quasar-docker/client-dev/README.md

 `$ docker-compose exec app sh`

-You should be in the root directory.
-You should now
+You should be in the root directory the `/opt/app`directory.

-`cd /opt/app`

-into the working directory.
 This directory is also a shared volume with the `/app` directory on your host computer, so any changes to the files on the host are also reflected in the container.

+##  npm install

-**Important**: As a last step, you will need to run
+**Important**: As a last step, before you can start developing with Quasar, you will need to run

 `npm install`

 so all the dependencies are installed too.
-If you wish to add any additional dependencies, please do so directly in the `package.json` file.
+If you wish to add any additional dependencies, please do so directly in the `package.json` file before you run the install.

 At this point, you can use all the [Quasar CLI commands](http://quasar-framework.org/guide/quasar-cli.html).